corrode/corrode.github.io/content/why-rust/_index.md

 rustfmt, clippy, etc.) and its stability guarantees (backwards compatibility) due to its edition system.
 All of that makes large-scale refactoring easier.

+> We always talk about the performance gains [...] when using Rust but honestly I
+> much more look for the stability gains. - [Stefan Baumgartner, Senior Product Architect at Dynatrace](https://www.youtube.com/watch?v=KTJIsicwW5s)

 ### Predictable Runtime Behavior

 Predictable runtime behavior is closely related to reliability and stability.